opendr-eu/opendr/src/perception/pose_estimation/lightweight_open_pose/README.md

 ## Sources

-Large parts of the Learner and Target code are taken from [Daniil-Osokin/lightweight-human-pose-estimation.pytorch]( https://github.com/Daniil-Osokin/lightweight-human-pose-estimation.pytorch) with modifications to make them compatible with OpenDR specifications.
+Large parts of the Learner and utilities.py code are taken from [Daniil-Osokin/lightweight-human-pose-estimation.pytorch]( https://github.com/Daniil-Osokin/lightweight-human-pose-estimation.pytorch) with modifications to make them compatible with OpenDR specifications.